JohnyzHub/Docker/pgadmin-pgresql/README.md

 4. Login with email id and password specified for this service, in the yaml file.

-5. Get the IP address of the postgres container by opening powershell and supply the below command
+5. Get the postgres container id using <b>docker ps</b> command<br>and get the IP address of the postgres container<br> by opening powershell and supply the below command

        > docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <postgres-containerid>